BreX900/data_class/class_to_string/README.md

-It allows to get beautiful toStrings.
+It allows to get beautiful class to string.
 Generally used in code generators for example in [mek_data_class]

 ## Features